Two-dot Smoky Buzzer

 |This Photo:||S1, Adult: dorsal|

-Thank you Dr Lindsay Popple for identifying this species for us
+Thank you Dr Lindsay Popple for identifying and Ethan Beaver for helping with the id of this species for us

 General Species Information: